Patronics/capcap/README.md

 ## What's next for CaptionHat
 Migrating to a more elegant form factor is a priority, probably something more like google glass.
 Improving the screen's resolution in the process, so we can fit more text on screen at once.

+We also want to add the ability to do real-time translation between languages, drastically increasing the benefit to many people worldwide.